 Since 1961, Phippsburg Historical Society has opened its doors every summer for curious visitors to visit and learn about the history of the town.
 PHS also encourages visitors to come and do genealogical research or just relive old times.

 PHS has had two major renovations since the organization was founded..
-One was in 1992 when an addition was built on to the museum which was dedicated to the life of Jane Poliquin.
-Also in 2007 another addition was built to make room for modern facilities and a research room.
+One was in 1992 when an addition was built on to the museum which was dedicated to the life of Jane Poliquin.then In 2007 another addition was built to make room for modern facilities and a research room.
 This was made possible with support of members and especially the bequest of the Simonatis family.

 The purpose of our organization is to cultivate social intercourse and friendship among our members; to collect and preserve data touching the history of Phippsburg, the Phippsburg areas, Sagadahoc County and the State of Maine; to collect and preserve articles, specimens and material and objects illustrative and demonstrative of the customs, modes and habits of former times in the areas mentioned to perpetuate the memory of those who, by their labors and heroism, contributed to make the history of the areas mentioned; to compile, write and publish a history of the Town of Phippsburg and/or the Phippsburg area or cause same to be done; to do all acts necessary and convenient for the furtherance and promotion of the fore said purposes; to exist under the laws of Maine as a corporation without capital stock and not for pecuniary profit.

 Our annual meeting is held each year in August.

 Our museum is open every Summer Monday thru Saturday 10:00-2:00

 On Route 209 at Phippsburg Center: Left on Parker Head Road (opposite the Center Store) 3rd building on the left is the Phippsburg Historical Society Museum